 The Contemporary Drawing Prize of the Daniel & Florence Guerlain Art Foundation

-Awarded for the first time in 2007 and biennial until 2009, the prize rewards artists who make any unique work on paper and cardboard using graphic means: crayon, charcoal, red chalk, ink, wash tint, gouache, watercolour, pastel and felt tip
+Awarded for the first time in 2007 and biennial until 2009, the Prize honours artists who make any unique work on paper or cardboard, using graphic means: crayon, charcoal, red chalk, ink, wash tint, gouache, watercolour, pastels, felt

-including collages and wall drawings but excluding any computer-driven or mechanical processes.
+including collages and wall drawings but excluding computer and mechanical processes.

-The candidates are selected by a committee composed of the two founders, Daniel and Florence Guerlain, and four members chosen for their competence and interest in contemporary art.
-After the work of meeting the artists, visits to the studios and analysis, the committee selects three artists whose work is presented to a jury, which changes with each prize and is responsible for choosing the winner.
+The candidates are selected by a committee composed of the two founders, Daniel and Florence Guerlain, and of four members chosen for their competence and interest in contemporary art.
+Following a working meeting with the artists, visits to studios and analysis, the committee selects three artists whose work is presented to a jury, which changes with each prize and is responsible for choosing the winner.